kmcelwee/fortune-100-blm-dataset/README.md

 ### `fortune-100-tweets.csv`

-A csv that attempts to summarize all data found in the `fortune-100-json/` directory by pulling out its most important features.
+A CSV that attempts to summarize all data found in the `fortune-100-json/` directory by pulling out its most important features.

 - `ID`: tweet ID
 - `Corporation`: name of company
 - `Text`: the full text of the tweet
 - `Datetime`: the time the tweet was sent
-- `Racial Justice`: does this tweet exist in our `blm-tweets.csv`, read below how that taxonomy is structured.
-Only tweets after May 25 were categorized, anything before then is treated as null.
 - `Hashtags`: hashtags used, separated by a semicolon

-### `blm-tweets.csv`

-A collection of all Fortune 100 tweets that answers the question: "Does this tweet directly address the subject of racial inequity as it relates to the death of George Floyd and subsequent protests?"
-It's difficult to be rigid with this taxonomy.
-For example, corporate celebrations of Juneteenth were largely a nod to recent activism, but does it necessarily mean that a corporation is expressing support for the Black Lives Matter movement?
-Some other gray areas are noted below.
-This dataset only contains tweets between May 25 and July 25, 2020.
+- `Racial Justice`: Answers the question "Does this tweet directly address the subject of racial inequity as it relates to the death of George Floyd and subsequent protests?"
+More details below

-`blm-tweets.csv` is further split into the following categories:
+For all `Racial Justice` tweets, I've applied the following sub-tags:

 - `BLM`: Does this tweet or the media attached to this tweet explicitly contain the words "Black Lives Matter"?
 - `Juneteenth`: Does this tweet address Juneteenth?
 - `Money`: Does this tweet mention the corporation's donations to causes (internal or external) addressing racial inequity?
 - `Formal Statement`: Does this tweet quote a leader of the company like a CFO or CEO?
 Is it a press release?

-...and includes the following additional columns shared by `fortune-100-tweets.csv` below: `Corporation`, `Text`, `Datetime`, and `Hashtags`.

-This dataset does not include tweets that simply say "we promote diversity!" without addressing the current moment.
+These values are null for any non-Racial Justice tweets.

+It's difficult to be rigid with this taxonomy.
+For example, corporate celebrations of Juneteenth were largely a nod to recent activism, but does it necessarily mean that a corporation is expressing support for the Black Lives Matter movement?
+Some other gray areas are noted below.
+This dataset only contains tweets between May 25 and July 25, 2020; however, more data is available in the raw JSON folder.
+Tweets that simply say "we promote diversity!" without addressing the current moment were not categorized as `Racial Justice` tweets.
 Lockheed Martin, for example, [tweeted](https://twitter.com/LockheedMartin/status/1283068743569092608) [twice](https://twitter.com/LockheedMartin/status/1265643928159694849) about the importance of diversity in hiring, but never addressed that anything especially fraught was happening.

 Naturally, this dataset should be approached with tremendous care, as a lot of nuance is lost when reducing each tweet to a binary.